modelscope/modelscope/.github/ISSUE_TEMPLATE/question.md

 * Searched related issues but cannot get the expected help.
 * The bug has not been fixed in the latest version.

+Please @ corresponding people according to your problem:

 Model related: @wenmengzhou @tastelikefeet

 Model hub related: @liuyhwangyh